 You need to ditch your habits of weighing your food to the gram at your desk and crunching numbers throughout the day.
 The less you stress about eating, the better are your chances to stick with your eating plan and avoid making decisions that could set you back.
 After all, it just takes one giant binge to completely erase a week’s worth of effort, so make every bite count.

 Just take one day of the week—say, Sunday—and spend all day in the kitchen, preparing and portioning out all your food among towers of Tupperware.
 While your friends and family may laugh at the sight, you know a week’s worth of muscle-fueling, fat-bashing food will be within arm’s reach.

 L-carnitine might just be one of the hottest fat loss supplements around.
 I don’t recommend you put all your eggs in this fat-loss basket, but supplementing with carnitine if you practice vegetarianism, veganism, or otherwise have a low dietary carnitine intake from meats might help you with fat loss.

 When paired with exercise, carnitine supplementation can boost activity of the beta-oxidation pathway when paired with exercise.
-Basically, you could be increasing the body’s fat-burning potential.
+In comparison of the two, you could be increasing the body’s fat-burning potential.

 - Perform Compound Supersets

 Many people default to a full-body workout program to include intense compound exercises and make workouts more efficient.
 Why not add compound supersets?

 By pairing two major exercises back-to-back like this—the squat and bench press, for example—you end up recruiting many more muscle fibers over a shorter period of time.
 You’ll not only burn more calories during your workout, but you’ll continue to burn more once it’s over.